Wax Myrtle Plant – Myrica cerifera (Southern Wax Myrtle, Live Starter Shrub)

 The Wax Myrtle plant is famously easy to grow.
 Follow these simple guidelines:

 • Sunlight: Full sun to partial sun.
-It grows densest and produces the most berries in full sun, but tolerates part shade well.
+Generally, it grows densest and produces the most berries in full sun, though it tolerates part shade well.

 • Water: Water regularly to establish a strong root system.
-Once mature, it needs only occasional watering, with more regular water during prolonged drought.
-It also tolerates wet, occasionally flooded soil.
+Once mature, it needs only occasional watering, with more during prolonged drought.
+In addition, it tolerates wet, occasionally flooded soil.

-• Soil: Prefers moist soil but adapts to a very wide range — sandy, loamy, poor, wet, or dry.
+• Soil: Prefers moist soil, though it adapts to a very wide range, from sandy and loamy to poor, wet, or dry.
 Slightly acidic to neutral pH is ideal.

 • Cold Hardiness Zone: 7–11.

 • Pruning: Prune once per year to maintain your desired shape and density.
-It tolerates heavy shearing for formal hedges, or can be limbed up into a small multi-trunk tree.
-(Berries form on older wood, so lighter pruning preserves the wildlife-friendly fruit.)
+It tolerates heavy shearing for formal hedges, or it can be limbed up into a small multi-trunk tree.
+Because berries form on older wood, lighter pruning preserves the wildlife-friendly fruit.

 Good to know: wax myrtle foliage contains aromatic, flammable oils.
-In fire-prone regions, avoid planting it right up against your home’s structure.
+Therefore, in fire-prone regions, avoid planting it right up against your home’s structure.

 Ways to Use Wax Myrtle in the Landscape